A Beginner’s Guide to Diamonds and More

 Key Takeaways:

-Consider color and carat based on shape and setting
+• Balance color and carat based on your setting and personal taste

 Back to blog